josherrickson/stata2/stata_markdown/02-summarizing-data.md

 to `rep\*`, which is any variable that starts with "rep" - the \* is a wildcard), and the `in` statement restricts to the first 5 observations (we just want a quick visualization, not to print everything).

-Take note of how the missing value is treated when creating the dummies.
+Take note of how the missing value is propogated when creating the dummies.

 ^#^^#^ `correlate`

 With the use of `tab` and `tab2` for crosstabs, we've left univariate summaries and moved to joint summaries.
 For continuous variables, we can use the correlation to examine how similar two continuous variables are.
 The most common version of correlation is Pearson's correlation, which ranges from -1 to 1.

-A value of 0 represents no correlation, a value of 1 represents perfect correlation, a value of -1 represents perfect negative correlation.
+- A value of 0 represents no correlation; having information about one variable provides no insight into the other.
+- A value towards 1 represents positive correlation; as one value increases, the other tends to increase as well.
+A correlation of 1 would be perfect correlation; the two variables differ by only a transformation, e.g. your height in inches and centimeters.
+- A value towards -1 represents negative correlation; as one value increases, the other tends to decreases (and vice-versa).
+A correlation of -1 would be perfect negative correlation, e.g. during a road trip, your distance travel is perfectly negatively correlated with your distance to you destination (ignoring detours).

 We can calculate the Pearson's correlation with `correlate`.

 ~~~~
 <<dd_do>>